The-Tensox/Erutan-go/README.md

 ### TODO

+- [ ] Throttle when client connect, if you throw tons of packet, client will crash
+- [ ] TESTS & BENCHMARKS
 - [x] Better visual debugging (octree & others)
 - [ ] More (useful) characteristics (no point in adding characteristics that doesn't help survival)
 - [ ] Environment-based evolution (stay near lakes, need more aquatic food, swim better idk, stay near desert, more resistant to sun ...)